it-ticlab/holidays/README.md

-# holiday
+# Holidays
-Get all holiday in the year
+Get all holiday in the year in Ivory Coast.
+Muslim holidays have been ignored